 Your hearing aid is set up to adjust volume and programs.
-To adjust volume, press then release the switch.
-To change programs, press and hold the switch.
+To adjust volume, press then release the switch (up to increase and down to decrease).
+To change programs, press and hold the switch (either up or down to cycle).
 The hearing aid will cycle through the programs and present indicators.
 Release the switch when you are at the desired program.
+The upper part of the switch increases volume and advances through programs.
+The lower part of the switch decreases volume and reverse cycles through programs.